nychealth/EH-dataportal/content/data-features/rat-report/index.md

 &ensp;&ensp; a. <u>Susceptibility to rat infestation</u>
 Properties that are managed by the New York City Department of Parks and Recreation (NYC DPR) are heavily used by New York City residents for multiple recreational purposes, many of which can result in creating food sources for rats.
 Combined with the ample earthen spaces that rats love to burrow in, parks are very attractive to rats and uniquely susceptible to them.
 These properties are routinely inspected by the NYC Health Department.

-In the first six months of 2024 in the four RMZs, 169 NYC DPR properties failed intial inspection (89% of 190 properties) (Table 5a).
+In the first six months of 2024 in the four RMZs, 169 NYC DPR properties failed initial inspection (89% of 190 properties) (Table 5a).
 The percent of properties that failed initial inspection increased from 69% in January to June 2023 to 89% in January to June 2024.
 This pattern was seen consistent across the four RMZs (Bronx from 67% to 88%; Brooklyn from 57% to 90%; Harlem from 78% to 89%; East Village/Chinatown from 66% to 89%).

 <!-- TABLE 5A -->